Su Yuanchun

-Su Yuanchun, courtesy name Zixi was a Chinese general and statesman who was a fierce Anti-French statesman.
+Su Yuanchun, courtesy name Zixi (February 8, 1844 – June 13, 1908) was a Chinese general and statesman who was a fierce anti-French activist.
 One of the main commanders behind the Sino-French War, he served as a general of the Xiang Army as well as a prominent politician in his home province of Guangxi.

 Biography

 Early years

 Yuanchun was born on February 8, 1844, on Yong'an, Guangxi.
 His father, Su Baode, once served as the regimental commander of Yong'an Prefecture, was killed by the Taiping Heavenly Army.
 His brother Su Yuanzhang joined the Tiandi Society led by Zhang Gaoyou in 1855 to avenge his father's death.
 When Su was helpless and was arrested by the government for stealing at the age of 12, he defected to Su Yuanzhang along with his cousin, Su Yuanrui to join the Xiang Army of Xi Baotian and Yuanchun was the centurion of the army.The Xiang Army would go on to capture several Taiping commanders at Shicheng, Jiangxi and would suppress the rest of the Taiping Heavenly Army at Guangdong and Jiangxi.

 In 1867, Su Yuanchun was ordered to go to Guizhou to suppress the Miao Rebellion and killed the Miao people's leader Zhang Xiumei, and was successively promoted the deputy general and the chief soldier.
 In May 1871, Su Yuanchun was named admiral, and in 1878 he was stationed back at Yongzhou, Hunan.